|

 Author

-Yolande Robinson, M.Ed.
+This channel is a resource for parents, educators, and professionals committed to continuous growth and development.
+Yolande shares practical, research-based strategies for supporting children’s learning—covering topics like early childhood education, reading readiness, and literacy—while also offering insights into soft skills development for adults.
 PodcastShifting Perspectives is a conversation with Yolande and Latasha that challenges Listeners to fuel themselves with diversity in the way they think, the way they work, the way they parent and the way they live their lives.

 Listen to Shifting Perspectives on Apple Podcasts, Audible, Amazon Music, Spotify, Google Podcast, Stitcher, Pocket Casts, Overcast, Castro, Castbooks, or Podfriend.
 Archives